Coronavirus latest: Spain coronavirus infections top 100,000 | DW | 01.04.2020

 Spain's death toll has set a new 24-hour record.
-Germany saw a sharp rise in its death toll from the disease over the past 24 hours.
-China is also now reporting asymptomatic cases.
+China is also now reporting asymptomatic cases, as the global infection total creeps towards 1 million.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)